 A dairy farmer in Wales fears his stolen Hafod Welsh Cheddar, worth approximately $365,000, may be sold in Russia or the Middle East after a scam involving Neal’s Yard Dairy.

-In a shocking scam that has left the artisan cheese community reeling, Patrick Holden, owner of Holden Farm Dairy in Wales, fears that two-and-a-half tonnes of his award-winning Hafod Welsh Cheddar may end up on the black market in Russia or the Middle East.
+In a shocking scam that has left the artisan cheese community reeling, Patrick Holden, owner of Holden Farm Dairy in Wales, fears that two-and-a-half tones of his award-winning Hafod Welsh Cheddar may end up on the black market in Russia or the Middle East.
 Holden Farm Dairy, known for its high-quality cheddar made from a century-old recipe, was among the suppliers affected when London-based Neal’s Yard Dairy unknowingly delivered nearly a thousand wheels of cheese—worth an estimated £300,000 (approximately $365,000)—to an alleged thief posing as a French wholesale distributor.

 Holden expressed his shock, noting that the order was the largest his farm had ever received.
 “Our cheese is limited in quantity, but we had stored enough to fill this big order,” Holden told The Independent.
 However, he said that the thieves “covered their tracks,” using a warehouse on London’s outskirts as a drop-off point before transporting the cheese to an unknown location.